MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

 For any issues with the Looker connector, refer to the official [Looker API Troubleshooting Guide](https://cloud.google.com/looker/docs/api-troubleshooting) for detailed information on common error messages and their resolutions.

-If issues persist, gather error details and contact Looker support using the [Looker Support Details Guide](https://cloud.google.com/looker/docs/best-practices/looker-support-details).
+If issues persist, gather error details and contact Looker Support using the [Looker Support Details Guide](https://cloud.google.com/looker/docs/best-practices/looker-support-details).
 You can also seek help from the [Looker Studio Community](https://support.google.com/looker-studio/community?hl=en&sjid=12736577235379517573-NC).